project-ncl/dependency-analysis/README.md

 ## Dependency analyzer CLI
   - You can found the CLI in **cli-wrap/** folder
-  - Documantation for CLI can be found here: http://project-ncl.github.io/dependency-analysis/users-documentation.html
+  - Documentation for CLI can be found here: http://project-ncl.github.io/dependency-analysis/users-documentation.html

 ## Build a project
   - mvn clean package